TorbenRahbekKoch/wikidata/Wikidata Json Format.md

 [Help:Wikimedia language codes/lists/all](https://www.wikidata.org/wiki/Help:Wikimedia_language_codes/lists/all),
 but more importantly each of them is in itself a Wikidata item with the property P424 [Wikimedia language code (P424)](https://www.wikidata.org/wiki/Property:P424).

+For some reason, though, links to languages in labels, aliases, descriptions etc. are never done with the Qxxxx item identifier but always with the two letter language code.

 ## ``labels``